 Or I would just throw them in the car so they couldn’t escape and I would tell them that they smell and we ABSOLUTELY needed to do something about it!

-None of these options seemed like the right one, so I admit I let him stink for a few more days!
+None of these options seemed like the right one to teach personal hygiene, so I admit I let him stink for a few more days!

 At that moment, while watching the movie I knew exactly how I was going to teach my tween about hygiene in a very non-threatening, light-hearted, fun way!